m-lm/grapple/README.md

-# grapple
+# Grapple

-Grapple is a simple graph database engine written from scratch in Java for educational purposes.
-It is in active development.
+Grapple is an in-memory graph library written in Java.